-Williams, A. (1994) The Diagnosis of Concerted Organic Mechanisms.
+Williams, Andrew (1994) The Diagnosis of Concerted Organic Mechanisms.
 Chemical Society Reviews, 23 (2). pp. 93-100.
-ISSN 0306-0012.
+ISSN 0306-0012. (doi:10.1039/CS9942300093) (The full text of this publication is not currently available from this repository.
+You may be able to access a copy if URLs are provided) (KAR id:20102)

-| The full text of this publication is not available from this repository.
-(Contact us about this Publication) | |
+| The full text of this publication is not currently available from this repository.
+You may be able to access a copy if URLs are provided. | |

-| Official URL http://dx.doi.org/10.1039/CS9942300093 |
+| Official URL: http://dx.doi.org/10.1039/CS9942300093 |

 Abstract